New product information from ICOM

 Icom unveiled the new IC-756Pro III at Tokyo HamFair 2004, which took place on August 21 and 22, 2004.

-The IC-756Pro III will incorporate the following changes as compared to the IC-756Pro II:
+The IC-756Pro III incorporated the following changes as compared to the IC-756Pro II:

 1. Technical and performance enhancements